Manishearth/manishearth.github.io/source/drafts/ffi.md

 `unsafe` is useful for finding potential sources of badness in your codebase.
 For a tightly-integrated Rust/C++ codebase it's already well known that the C++-side is introducing badness, marking every simple C++ getter as `unsafe` will lead to alarm fatigue and make it _harder_ to find the real problems.

 It's worth figuring out where this boundary lies for you.
-Tools like `cxx` make it possible to call C++ functions through a safe interface.
+Tools like `cxx` make it straightforward to call C++ functions through a safe interface, and it's valuable to make use of that support.

  [chromium-interop]: https://www.chromium.org/Home/chromium-security/memory-safety/rust-and-c-interoperability